-Approved in February 2018, Interstate 285 runs concurrent with the 23-mile freeway portion of U.S. 52 through Davidson and Forsyth counties, connecting Lexington to Winston-Salem.
-The I-285 designation should boost the local economy by placing additional communities onto the Interstate system.1
+Approved in February 2018, Interstate 285 runs concurrent with U.S. 52 for 23 miles through Davidson and Forsyth counties.
+Connecting Lexington with Winston-Salem, the I-285 designation should boost the local economy by placing additional communities onto the Interstate system.1

 Beginning at the split of U.S. 29-52-70 and Business Loop I-85 from Interstate 85 (Exit 87) near Davidson County Airport (EXX), I-285 initially travels northeast toward Lexington.
-Business Loop I-85, U.S. 29 & 70 depart for Downtown while I-285 and U.S. 52 continue around Lexington, bypassing it to the west.
+Business Loop I-85 and U.S. 29/70 depart for Downtown while I-285 and U.S. 52 continue around Lexington, bypassing it to the west.
 The freeway proceeds north around both Welcome and Midway before entering Forsyth County.
-I-285 ends at the exchange with I-40 while the U.S. 52 freeway continues into Winston-Salem.
+I-285 concludes at the exchange with I-40 while the freeway along U.S. 52/NC 8 continues into Winston-Salem.

-After several tries by the state of North Carolina, AASHTO approved the signing of Interstate 285 along the U.S. 52 freeway between Lexington and Winston-Salem during the week of September 5, 2005.1 This decision, coupled with approval by the Federal Highway Administration (FHWA) granted in 2004, paved the way for NCDOT officials to post Future Interstate 285 signs along the corridor.
-The only hurdle preventing the highway from officially joining the Interstate system at the time were $2.5 million in shoulder improvements needed along the freeway .
+Following several tries by the state of North Carolina, AASHTO approved the signing of Interstate 285 along the freeway on U.S. 52 between Lexington and Winston-Salem during the week of September 5, 2005.1 This decision, coupled with approval by the Federal Highway Administration (FHWA) granted in 2004, paved the way for NCDOT officials to post Future I-285 signs along the corridor.
+The only hurdle preventing the highway from officially joining the Interstate system at the time were $2.5 million in needed shoulder improvements .
 Completion of that project was slated for 2011, at which time Interstate 285 was to be signed.1